Scotland: Wherever the Road Takes You

 Stop 4: Ft.
 William and Glencoe into the Highlands

 We rolled into Ft.
 William late in the evening, trusting that one of the dozens of bed and breakfast vacancy signs would still be alight.
-At many of our planned destinations, found we could negotiate a good rate at the last minute, and that proved true in Ft.
+At many of our planned destinations, we found we could negotiate a good rate at the last minute, and that proved true in Ft.
 William.
 We walked William's solitary main street and found some incredible live music and hot chocolate in an underground pub.
-In the morning, some other guests recommended a waterfall hike that locals kept mum about.
+In the morning, some other guests recommended a waterfall hike that locals kept mum.
 The sign for "Danger of Death" at the trailhead had us shrugging and charging onward.
 Waterfalls, a suspension bridge, and when one of our party wanted to do a run down the mountain, past our car, and toward town, we didn't think twice.
 The problem: she had our car keys and we didn't have cell service.
 Solution: Our running friend remembered she had the keys before passing the car and put them in the gas tank.
 Problem: The gas tank locked after she did so. #facepalm

 With some caveman enginuity, we were able to use sticks to click the unlock button on the key fob, but this bright idea didn't come until after a rainstorm spent sitting by the car.
 Phew!